How the Government Mortgage Bailout Affected the Economy and You

 The Ways the Bailout Affects You Today

 The government bank bailout affected the economy in three ways.
 First, it prevented future money market runs like the one that nearly caused an economic collapse.
 That happened a few days after Lehman Brothers went bankrupt.
-Investors moved the funds to U.S. Treasurs, causing yields to drop to zero.
+Investors moved the funds to U.S. Treasurys, causing yields to drop to zero.
 To stem the initial panic, the Treasury agreed to insure money-market funds for a year.
 The bailout signaled to banks that the government would do whatever it would take to restore confidence.

 Second, the bailout allowed banks to start lending to each other again.
 Banks cut bank on lending in April 2008.
 That made Libor rates unnaturally higher than the fed funds rate.
 A review of the Libor rate history reveals this discrepancy.